jxxcarlson/nautilus/README.md

 "scale the given figure by a factor of 0.95".
 The `80` sets the number of transformed shapes to be generated.
 Experiment with different values of these parameters.

 For more Elm graphics-related demos, see <a href="http://jxxcarlson.github.io">jxxcarlson.github.io</a>.
-For a discussion of how the code in these examples work, see this <a href="https://medium.com/@jxxcarlson/drawing-repetitive-images-in-elm-2a4d7199026a">article on Medium.com</a>
+For a discussion of how the code in these examples works, see this <a href="https://medium.com/@jxxcarlson/drawing-repetitive-images-in-elm-2a4d7199026a">article on Medium.com</a>